Victoria Island (Ottawa River)

-Victoria Island (Île Victoria, Asinabka) is an island in the Ottawa River, located north of LeBreton Flats, 1 km west of Parliament Hill in Ottawa, Ontario, Canada.
+Victoria Island (Île Victoria, Asinabka) is an island in the Ottawa River, located north of LeBreton Flats, 1 km west of Parliament Hill in Ottawa, Ontario.
 The island is "a place of special significance" to the local Algonquian peoples, who use the island for ceremonial purposes and for protests.
 It is part of an archipelago of islands below Chaudière Falls, which also includes the former Philemon Island, Chaudière Island, Amelia Island and Albert Island.

 Both the Portage Bridge and Chaudière Bridge cross the island, connecting Ottawa to Gatineau, Quebec on the other side of the river.
 Otherwise, public access to the island is currently restricted due to an environmental remediation project set to be completed in 2025.
 The project is projected to cost $13 million.

 History

-Indigenous people were inhabiting the area up to 9,000 years ago, using the island to portage and for trade.
-The nearby Chaudière Falls was used for ceremonial purposes, meetings, and as a burial site.
-Beginning in the 19th century, the island was used for mixed industrial, commercial and residential uses, and was home to a sawmill, and ironwork and manufacturing companies.
-The Wilson Carbide Mill, named for Thomas Willson, the inventor of the process to produce calcium carbide and acetylene gas, was built on the island in 1900.
-The mill, a four storey stone building, manufactured calcium carbide.
-It has been recognized as a Federal Heritage Building.
-Industrial use of the island has contaminated the land, resulting in the current clean up operation.
-This contamination was revealed through soil samples taken in 2017, revealing that the island's soil, groundwater and surface water were contaminated with ashes, lead, zinc and fuel oil.
-The National Capital Commission (NCC) acquired most of the island in the 1960s, with the remainder being acquired in 2018 from Public Services and Procurement Canada.
+Indigenous people inhabited the area up to 9,000 years ago, using the island to portage and for trade.
+The nearby Chaudière Falls were used for ceremonial purposes, meetings, and as a burial site.
+The island was named for Queen Victoria and, beginning in the 19th century, became the location of residences, commerce, and mixed industry, including a sawmill, ironwork, and manufacturing companies.
+The Wilson Carbide Mill, a four storey stone building named for Thomas Willson, the inventor of the process to produce calcium carbide and acetylene gas, was built on the island in 1900 to manufacture calcium carbide.
+It has since been recognized as a Federal Heritage Building.

+Industrial use of the island contaminated the land, resulting in the current clean up operation.
+Soil samples taken in 2017 revealed that the island's soil, groundwater, and surface water were contaminated with ashes, lead, zinc, and fuel oil.
+The National Capital Commission (NCC) acquired most of the island in the 1960s and the remainder from Public Services and Procurement Canada in 2018.